facebook/zstd/programs/zstd.1.md

     `-vvV` also displays POSIX support.
     `-q` will only display the version number, suitable for machine reading.
 * `-v`, `--verbose`:
-    verbose mode
-* `--show-default-cparams`:
-    Shows the default compresssion parameters that will be used for a particular src file.
-If the provided src file is not a regular file (eg. named pipe), the cli will just output the default paramters.
-    That is, the parameters that are used when the src size is unknown.
+    verbose mode, display more information
 * `-q`, `--quiet`:
     suppress warnings, interactivity, and notifications.
     specify twice to suppress errors too.
 * `--no-progress`:
     do not display the progress bar, but keep all other messages.
-* `-C`, `--[no-]check`:
+* `--show-default-cparams`:
-    add integrity check computed from uncompressed data (default: enabled)
+    Shows the default compression parameters that will be used for a particular src file.
+If the provided src file is not a regular file (eg. named pipe), the cli will just output the default parameters.
+    That is, the parameters that are used when the src size is unknown.
 * `--`:
     All arguments after `--` are treated as files